jealberton/slack-search-match-bot/README.md

 ## The problem

-When you have hundreds of records spread across a data warehouse, finding the right match for a specific need is painful sometimes.
-Teams resort to random data pulls, manual files, email chains, and tribal knowledge.
+When you have hundreds of records spread across a data warehouse and users' personal files, finding a clean answer to a specific question can be painful.
+Teams resort to random data pulls and scattered knowledge that lives nowhere and everywhere at once.
 Sometimes the business user just wants to answer a simple question — the real simple ones, not those little monsters that seem simple but aren't.
-They just need a "search and match", and end up having to open a dashboard they can barely interpret, export a CSV, or file a ticket.
+They just need a "search and match", and end up having to open a dashboard they can barely interpret, export a CSV, or file a ticket  to the data team, slowing everything down.
 So here is a different approach to solve this friction.

 ---